 Virtual school heads are in charge of promoting the educational achievement of all the children looked after by the local authority they work for.

 7. Monitoring arrangements

-This policy will be reviewed yearly by the SENCo.
+This policy will be reviewed annually by the Designated teacher for Looked After Children and the Co-ordinator of Pupil Premium.
 At every review, the policy will be shared with the governing board.